These keto peanut butter balls are one of those low carb recipes I have to hide from myself… because they’re SO.INCREDIBLY.GOOOD!

 - Everything you love about peanut butter cups, homemade, healthy and tastier than ever!

-These low carb peanut butter balls are high protein low carb snacks disguised as dessert!
+These keto peanut butter balls are high protein keto snacks disguised as dessert!
 Plus, they are SO easy!

 You’re just a few everyday ingredients away from one of the most delicious healthy desserts you can dream up!